joyontadasjoy/Image-Classification-Using-SVM-and-CNN-Dogs-vs-Cats-/README.md

 <p>Once you have the libraries installed, you can open this Jupyter notebook and run the Python script.
 You will need to provide the path to the training and test sets of images of cats and dogs in the script.
 Once you have trained the model, you can use it to classify new images of cats and dogs by running the last code cell in the script and providing the path to the new image.</p>

 <h2>Results</h2>
-<p>The CNN model achieved an accuracy of 80.25% on the test set of images.
+<p>The CNN model achieved an accuracy of 88% on the test set of images.
 This indicates that the model is able to distinguish between images of cats and dogs with a high degree of accuracy.</p>

-<h2>Contributing</h2>
-<p>Contributions to this project are welcome!
-If you find a bug or have a suggestion for a new feature, please open an issue on GitHub.</p>
 </body>
 </html>